theo314/DTP_ai_bot/README.md

-This is my Repository for all of the linux commands and PowerShells cmdlets/scripts that I use to complete projects or assignments.

-This repository will also contain my Projects.

-Enjoy!
+This is the Repo for my Discord AI chatbot.